DinhNGN/cse15l-lab-reports/lab_report3.md

 was that you were working on or changed recently.

 ## Command-line Option 3 ~ (find /path -size +[Size])
+### -The command will search using the indicated size perimeter as the minimum file size to show.

 ### Example 5 (find /home/linux/ieng6/cs15lwi23/cs15lwi23aoh -size +500k): <br/>
     [cs15lwi23aoh@ieng6-201]:~:249$ find /home/linux/ieng6/cs15lwi23/cs15lwi23aoh -size +500k